xanderlmk/CardCrafter/README.md

 # WELCOME TO OUR FLASHCARDS APPLICATION
 Features : Room Database set up implementation
-          Tables with time variable
+          Tables with time variable\n
-          Two tables with the relationship 1 to many
-          A populated database on create app.
+          Two tables with the relationship 1 to many\n A populated database on create app.\n

 # BUGS TO FIX
 1. EditFlashCard button not working